mmkal/plv8-git/readme.md

 ## Implementation

-At it's core, this library bundles [isomorphic-git](https://npmjs.com/package/isomorphic-git) and [memfs](https://npmjs.com/package/memfs) to produce an entirely in-memory, synchronous git implementation which can run inside postgres's plv8 engine.
-A few modifications are needed to each, though:
+At its core, this library bundles [isomorphic-git](https://npmjs.com/package/isomorphic-git) and [memfs](https://npmjs.com/package/memfs) to produce an entirely in-memory, synchronous git implementation which can run inside postgres's plv8 engine.
+A few modifications are applied to each:

-Since plv8 triggers need to return values synchronously, but isomorphic-git uses promises extensively, a shime of the global `Promise` object was created called [`SyncPromise`](./src/sync-promise.ts).
+Since plv8 triggers need to return values synchronously, but isomorphic-git uses promises extensively, a shim of the global `Promise` object was created called [`SyncPromise`](./src/sync-promise.ts).
 This has the same API as `Promise`, but its callbacks are executed immediately.

-To avoid the event-loop, all async-await code in isomorphic-git is transformed to `.then`, `.catch` etc. by [babel-plugin-transform-async-to-promises](https://npmjs.com/package/babel-plugin-transform-async-to-promises). `async-lock`, which is a dependency of isomorphic-git, is also [shimmed](./scripts/async-lock-shim.js) to bypass any locking - it's not necessary anyway, since all git operations take place on an ephemeral, in-memory, synchronous filesystem.
+To avoid the event-loop, all async-await code in isomorphic-git is transformed to `.then`, `.catch` etc. by [babel-plugin-transform-async-to-promises](https://npmjs.com/package/babel-plugin-transform-async-to-promises). `async-lock`, which is a dependency of isomorphic-git, is also [shimmed](./scripts/async-lock-shim.js) to bypass its locking mechanism which relies on timers - it's not necessary anyway, since all git operations take place on an ephemeral, in-memory, synchronous filesystem.

-`memfs` is _also_ shimmed before being passed to isomorphic-git to [replace its promise-based operations with sync ones](./src/fs.ts).
+`memfs` is also shimmed before being passed to isomorphic-git to [replace its promise-based operations with sync ones](./src/fs.ts).

-These libraries are bundled with webpack into a standalone module with no dependencies.
+These libraries are bundled using webpack into a standalone module with no dependencies.
 The source code for this bundle is copied into a sql file by [generate-queries](./scripts/generate-queries.ts), so that it can be used to define a postgres function with plv8.